Naidala/Naidala/README.md

 ## 🌱 Currently Exploring

 - 🔍 [Algorithms for Optimization](https://github.com/Naidala/OptimizationExercises)
-- 📈 [Data analysis and Time Series]
+- 📈 Data analysis and Time Series

 ---

 ## 🔭 Looking to Learn More About

 - 🧠 Decision-making algorithms and Multi-agent systems
+- ✍ Large Language Models (LLM)
 - 🌐 Complex systems theory and Network Dynamics

 ---